6 Torsion

 If one is finding the relative angle of twist between two non-fixed points that are on the same section of shaft (same T, J, and G), the angle of one point relative to another on the same section of shaft is notated with two subscripts specifying the two points.
 For example, the angle of twist of D relative to C in Figure 6.13 is notated as \(\phi_{CD}\).
 In this case, one would perform the calculation for the angle of twist at D as if point C is fixed, in which case:

-\[ \phi_{B C}=\frac{T_{C D} L_{C D}}{J_{C D} G_{C D}} \]
+\[ \phi_{C D}=\frac{T_{C D} L_{C D}}{J_{C D} G_{C D}} \]

-If one is finding the relative angle of twist between two non-fixed points (let’s say B and D in Figure 6.13) that are on different sections of shaft (i.e., there are 1 or more section changes between them due to changing T, J, or G), the relative angle of twist between them would be found by summing the angles of twist of each section between them.
-In this case, the notation would be \(\phi_{D/B}\) which is said as the angle of twist of D relative to B. If point C is where the section change occurs, the calculation would be:
+If one is finding the relative angle of twist between two non-fixed points (let’s say B and D in Figure 6.13) that are on different sections of shaft (i.e., there are one or more section changes between them due to changing T, J, or G), the relative angle of twist between them would be found by summing the angles of twist of each section between them.
+In this case, the notation would be \(\phi_{D/B}\) , which is said as the angle of twist of D relative to B. If point C is where the section change occurs, the calculation would be:

 \[ \phi_{D / B}=\phi_{B C}+\phi_{C D} \]